LarouexSoftwareDesign/Yoder/README.md

 # Saluminator “BBQ Monitor” Internet of Things (IoT) Appliance

+## That is a big title!
+It describes the cool things that the device does.

 ![alt text](./Assets/bbq-monitor-hi-rez.png "Saluminator BBQ Monitor Internet of Things (IoT) Appliance")

-That is a big title!
-It describes the cool things that the device does.
-Here is a list of features…
+Here are the list of features…

 - Monitor from 1 to 8 different zones in your BBQ (includes ambient temperature)
 - You set the frequency to capture the temperature readings